RathGate/Hangman-Go/README.md

 It is up to you to take them into consideration, or not. ♪

+If you're curious about our implementation of Termbox, a documentation page is available [here](https://github.com/RathGate/Corbel_Chibane_Hangman/tree/main/src/packages/ui), written by ourselves as well.

+Our workflow has been documented [here](https://ynov890827.monday.com/boards/1131253654)

 ## How to use the program

 This program has been tested and should work at least on Windows Terminal, both in and out of Visual Studio Code.
 Some tests should be done shortly in order to check it out soon.